Back to Articles

 Published on April 28, 2026

 • Major Third (1.250): The "Goldilocks" ratio.
-Perfect for most SaaS and marketing sites.
+Perfect for SaaS platforms, landing pages, and blogs.

 Related Technical Guides